ribbon-lang/ribbonc/README.md

 At some point I will revise the issue/pr policy.
-The reason for the current situation is that I have not really defined a specification, and things are moving fast right now.
+The reason for the current situation is that I have not really defined a specification, and things are moving fast right now

 The basic plan is to immediately bootstrap the language, and create a self-hosted compiler that runs within the bytecode interpreter itself.
-I may wait until the bootstrapping phase to open up to other contributors, but in the unlikely event someone expresses interest in helping out meantime, I might take the time to nail down a small spec and provide some issues for pr guidance.
+I may wait until the bootstrapping phase to open up to other contributors, but in the unlikely event someone expresses interest in helping out meantime, I might take the time to nail down a small spec and provide some issues for pr guidance

 In terms of code, this is just a basic Haskell library and driver application, attempting to implement the language with as little cognitive overhead as possible.
-There are relatively few dependencies, and I try to keep the implementation reader-friendly.
+There are relatively few dependencies, and I try to keep the implementation reader-friendly

-To this end I try to maintain some good practices such as providing informative commit messages, instituting good modularity, keeping files to 80 columns, consistently indenting and styling blocks, avoiding obfuscating programming patterns like super-dense point free notation inside monads, etc.
+To this end I try to maintain some good practices such as providing informative commit messages, instituting good modularity, keeping files to 80 columns, consistently indenting and styling blocks, avoiding obfuscating programming patterns like super-dense point free notation inside monads, etc

 I am documenting everything as well.
 This is mostly to help maintain my own sanity as the project grows, so it may be a bit minimal in terms of instructional quality for the uninitiated.
-If you have any questions about the implementation, feel free to [ask](#discussion).
+If you have any questions about the implementation, feel free to [ask](#discussion)

 I have included `mtl` in the dependencies, but mostly for its typeclasses rather than its transformer data types.
 Instead I prefer to write monad definitions out